runar-labs/runar-rust/runar-nodejs-api/NodeJS_API_DESIGN.md

 - All error codes properly handled
 - All CBOR serialization working correctly
 - Working components preserved with minimal changes
-- Clean architecture with no legacy concerns

-**The design is now COMPLETE and ready for implementation!** 🚀
+**The document is now COMPLETE, COHESIVE, and ready for implementation!** 🚀

-Analysis & Design: